I am confused about how the District Awards are distributed. How do I know if I am eligible to receive one?

 If the race was a double point race, just take the 46 points you calculated and double them.
 (46 x 2 = 92 points) For a triple point race, figure out what the point total would be as a single point race and multiply the answer by three.

 Are National Points awarded at the Gold Cup Finals?

 There are no National Points awarded at the Gold Cup Finals.
 The Gold Cup Final weekend is for District points only.
 Friday is a Double point race, Saturday and Sunday are Quadruple district point races.

 Will my number of wins start all over again when I have my birthday and start racing in a new age group?
 What about when the new season starts?

-A rider's wins will stick with them throughout age changes and they carry over from year to year.
-The only time a rider's wins will "start all over again" is when they move up to a new skill level.
+A rider's wins will follow them throughout age changes and they carry over from year to year.
+The only time a rider's wins will "reset to zero" is when they move up to a new skill level.

 I have been out of racing for a while and I want to start back up again.
 Can I come back as a Novice?